Last Updated on November 4, 2022 by Lawrence Berezin

-New York City’s Transportation Department said it was replacing more than 6,000 parking signs with an easier-to-follow alternative, creating ‘more breathing room’ (white space), eliminating a color (sorry, blue), and reducing the number of characters needed to explain the rules to a Twitter-friendly 140 (from 250).
+New York City’s Transportation Department said it was replacing over 6,000 parking signs with an easier-to-follow alternative, creating ‘more breathing room’ (white space), eliminating a color (sorry, blue), and reducing the number of characters needed to explain the rules to a Twitter-friendly 140 (from 250).

 But what about the iconic No Standing Except Trucks Loading and Unloading sign?
 Did it get a facelift?
 And, was the facelift effective?